RGNUL: Punjab & Haryana HC directs institutes to charge only 50% of hostel fees for COVID span

 The university administration, however, said that the inclusion of the hostel fee in the composite price makes it difficult to separate the fee into separate categories.
 In addition to that, the institute also claimed that the students have already been given Rs 23,382 as a relief, which includes a reimbursement of Rs 14,782 from the effective cost of Rs 1,86,000 and the additional waiving of the Rs 5,000 increase and Rs 3,600.
 Nonetheless, the court ordered that in addition to the benefit that has been provided, the administration can only charge 50% and must refund the rest within the next four weeks.

-The students welcomed the judgement which came as a relief to most of them.
-“For a few the fees didn’t matter, but we know so many who had to suffer such a financial crisis during the pandemic.
-They either lost the sole earning member of the family or someone lost a job so it didn’t make any sense they should be burdened with this unnecessary expense,” says Aditya.
+The students welcomed the judgement, which came as a relief to most of them.
+“For a few, the fees didn’t matter, but we know many who were in a financial crisis.
+Few students lost the only earning member of the family, or someone lost a job, so it didn’t make any sense they should be burdened with this unnecessary expense,” says Aditya.

 Background

-During the legal proceedings, the administration was replaced by what the students call a more “student-friendly administration”, wherein the VC waived off Rs 14,728 considering the tumultuous time everyone was in.
-Finally, a Division Bench, on Sunday, ordered a 50% hostel fee waiver especially since the university only charged 25% from its contractors of mess, canteens and others.
+During the legal proceedings, the administration was replaced by what the students call a more “student-friendly administration”, wherein the VC waived off Rs 14,728 considering the tumultuous time.
+Finally, a Division Bench, on Sunday, ordered a 50% hostel fee waiver since the university only charged 25% from its contractors of mess, canteens and others.